 Supervisors, your Director of Studies (DoS), and a Specialist Associate work with you, and with each other, to support your transition to university learning.

-The student 'owns' the learning process - as in everything else, you will get more out of the collegiate learning experience, the more you put in.
-Your commitment is reciprocated by the support which you can expect to receive from all those involved in different roles in your learning.
+The student 'owns' the learning process.
+As with everything else, you will get more out of the collegiate learning experience, the more you put in.
+But your commitment is reciprocated by the support which you can expect to receive from all those involved in different roles in your learning.